etesync/etesync-dav/README.md

 `etesync-dav-manage add me@etesync.com`

+*On Windows systems, you may have to navigate to the location of the python script etesync-dav-manage.py (e.g. C:\Python\Python36\Scripts) and run*

+`python etesync-dav-manage add me@etesync.com`

 *Substitute “`me@etesync.com`” with the username or email you use with your EteSync account or self-hosted server.*

 and then run the server:
 `etesync-dav`

+*On Windows systems, you may have to navigate to the location of the etesync-dav.py script and run*

+`python etesync-dav`

+*Please note that some antivirus/internet security software may block the CalDAV/CardDAV service from running - make sure that etesync-dav is whitelisted.*

 After this, set up your CalDAV/CardDAV client to use the username and password you got from `etesync-dav-manage`, or alternatively run: